VMware: the cornerstone of any robust private cloud infrastructure

-Yet another blog post about VMware, is it still even relevant to talk about the buzz that is going on the market?
-Yes, because the shockwave hasn’t even been initiated yet, it is just still rumbling.
+Another blog post about VMware—is it still relevant to talk about all the buzz in the market?
+Yes, absolutely.
+Because the shockwave hasn't even really started yet; for now, it's just rumbling beneath the surface.

 • Make it a commercial success

-• Wait until the industry moves higher up the stack with for example containerization
+• Wait until the industry starts working higher up the stack, for example with containerization.

-• Don’t broadcast too much that containerization is not a replacement for virtualization
+• Don't be too vocal about containerization not being a replacement for virtualization.

-• Raise prices since it’s a core proprietary component of modern data center stacks
+• Increasing prices because it is a core component within modern data center stacks

-The scenario the industry is currently in with VMware can remind you of a XKCD comic which floats around for years and is most of the time used when an open source project is cornered due to a critical vulnerability or lack of project maintenance and ownership, when everybody realizes: “This component is everywhere, how could this have happened?”.
+The situation the industry currently finds itself in with regard to VMware is reminiscent of a well-known XKCD comic that has been circulating for years.
+It is often cited when an open-source project is compromised by a critical vulnerability or a lack of maintenance and ownership—and everyone suddenly realizes: "This component is everywhere... how did this happen?"

 VMware Enterprise CloudStack